 - The student's grade level and School ID will not be changed.
-He/she will graduate as an 11th grade student. - The student must meet all of the graduation and eligibility requirements as if he/she would be a senior. - The student must arrange with the English department to complete the senior project. - The student will not be eligible for the Seal of Biliteracy or Golden State Diploma. - The student cannot be considered for valedictorian but will be eligible to participate in the senior awards ceremony and graduation ceremony as a gold or silver seal bearer if qualified. - The student is responsible for attaining senior activity information and meeting all of the requirements necessary for participation in those activities with approval from the Activities Office. - The Student must contact and make arrangements with the yearbook regarding the senior picture. - The Student is responsible for completing and submitting the Senior Contract on or before the required due date. - Student is responsible for completing and submitting the Diploma Card on or before the required due date. - The student must participate in graduation rehearsals and the senior clearance. - The student must make arrangements to complete his/her final exams in advance of rehearsal
+He/she will graduate as an 11th grade student. - The student must meet all of the graduation and eligibility requirements as if he/she would be a senior. - The student must arrange with the English department to complete the senior project. - The student will not be eligible for the Seal of Biliteracy or Golden State Diploma. - The student cannot be considered for valedictorian. - The student is responsible for attaining senior activity information and meeting all of the requirements necessary for participation in those activities with approval from the Activities Office. - The Student must contact and make arrangements with the yearbook regarding the senior picture. - The Student is responsible for completing and submitting the Senior Contract on or before the required due date. - Student is responsible for completing and submitting the Diploma Card on or before the required due date. - The student must participate in graduation rehearsals and the senior clearance. - The student must make arrangements to complete his/her final exams in advance of rehearsal